“A small, family-run B&B tucked away in a residential district of Saigon; great value for money”

 - Use of kitchen to make tea & coffee

 - Take a tour of the city on the back of a 'cyclo' (motorbike) - Ma Maison can organise this for you.
-Saigon has an unbelievable energy to it, and is a real assault on your senses, with vibrant colours, delicious and disgusting smells, a cacophony of horns, and serenely peaceful temples.
-You'll see some amazing sights, too, including whole families balanced on a single motorbike
+Saigon has an unbelievable energy to it, and is a real assault on your senses, with vibrant colours, delicious and disgusting smells, a cacophony of horns, and serenely peaceful temples

 - Enjoy delicious food from street stalls.
-Vietnamese cuisine is lighter, healthier and more refreshing than Thai and Chinese food, while using many similar ingredients.
-Raw herbs give everything a wonderful scent and flavour.
-We especially loved the open omelettes stuffed with fresh prawns, and pork marinated with chilli, ginger and garlic and barbecued on racks while you wait
+Vietnamese cuisine is lighter, healthier and more refreshing than Thai and Chinese food - raw herbs give similar ingredients a wonderful scent and flavour.
+We especially loved the fresh prawn open omelettes and pork marinated with chilli, ginger and garlic and barbecued on racks while you wait

 - Gain an understanding of Vietnam's history.
 The War Remnants Museum is a good place to start, and don't miss a day trip to the Cu-Chi Tunnels.
 You will marvel at what the Viet Cong endured